System access fee: Government Regulatory Recovery Fee

-Since October 5, 2009, Rogers Wireless has increased the base cost of all of its monthly plans by $5, and they also replaced their former System Access Fee with a Government Regulatory Recovery Fee (GRRF).
+Since October 5, 2009, Rogers Wireless has increased the base cost of all of its monthly plans by $5, and also renamed their former System Access Fee to Government Regulatory Recovery Fee (GRRF).
 This fee currently ranges from $1.93 to $3.35, depending on the wireless service selected.
-In theory, Rogers is simply renaming its System Access Fee.
-Rogers notes in its fine print that the GRRF "is not a tax or charge the government requires Rogers to collect."
+Rogers clarifies in its fine print that the GRRF "is not a tax or charge the government requires Rogers to collect."

 In a press release issued by Virgin Mobile Canada (at the time a joint venture between Rogers' chief competitor Bell Canada and the Virgin Group), Virgin Group chairman Richard Branson, criticized Rogers' Government Regulatory Recovery Fee.

-On July 4, 2012, Rogers Wireless "tucked in" the GRRF into the price for their monthly plans.
-The charge is no longer listed separately.
+On July 4, 2012, Rogers Wireless included the non-optional and non-governmental GRRF in the price for their monthly plans, such that the charge is no longer listed separately.
 Bell Mobility's monthly plans are similar to Rogers', so a $2 increase can be found on those plans if client does not subscribe to online billing.